 Call a Nevada criminal defense attorney…

-If you may have wrongfully entered a guilty plea in Nevada, call our Las Vegas criminal defense attorneys to talk for free about withdrawing the plea.
+If you may have wrongfully entered a guilty plea in Nevada, call our Las Vegas criminal defense attorneys to talk about withdrawing the plea.
 We may be able to get the plea thrown out and reinstate your right to a trial.

 We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.

-For California laws for withdrawing a plea, see our article on motions to withdraw a plea in California.
+In California?
+See our article on motions to withdraw a plea in California.